Bhagwanpur, Uttarakhand

-Bhagwanpur is a Town, Tehsil, and Taluka in Haridwar district in the state of Uttarakhand, India.
-It is 57 km far from Dehradun which is the capital of Uttarakhand.
-It is the commercial centre of Ghad Chhetra.
+Bhagwanpur is a town, tehsil, and taluka in Haridwar district, Uttarakhand, India.
+It is located 57 km from Dehradun, the state capital.
+The town serves as the commercial centre of Ghad Chhetra.
 It was founded by Bhagwana in the old age Zamindara.
 It is one of Uttarakhand's industrial zones.

 Demographics

 As of 2011 India census, Bhagwanpur had a population of 7,573.
 Males constitute 52% of the population and females 48%.Bhagwanpur has an average literacy rate of 67.76%, higher than the national average of 59.5%; with male literacy of 76.82% and female literacy of 58.05%.

 Government

 The current MLA of Bhagwanpur is Mamta Rakesh wife of previous MLA Late Surender Rakesh of Congress Party.
 The first MLA of this constituency was Chandra Shekhar of Bharatiya Janata Party.